odoo/owl/doc/router.md

 ### Route definition

-A route need to be defined as an object with the following keys:
+A route needs to be defined as an object with the following keys:

 - `name` (optional): a (unique) string useful to identify the current route.
 If not given, it will be assigned an automatic name,